Param-Sahu/Param-Sahu/README.md

 - </br>
 - I am Param Sahu , 2nd Year Student at " School of Instrumentation , DEVI AHILYA VISHWAVIDYALAYA (DAVV) " pursuing "Integrated M.Tech IoT (Internet of Things)".

- -Internet of Things (IoT) refers to the network of physical objects or "things" embedded with sensors,  software and connectivity that allows them to collect and exchange data over the internet.🌐
+ - Internet of Things (IoT) refers to the network of physical objects or "things" embedded with sensors,  software and connectivity that allows them to collect and exchange data over the internet.🌐
--Smart Televisions , Home Automation are examples of IoT.
+- Smart Televisions , Home Automation are examples of IoT.

--Enjoy 😃 coding in C++ and Python .
+- Enjoy 😃 coding in C++ and Python .

--Enjoy 😃 working on IoT projects.
+- Enjoy 😃 working on IoT projects.

--Hands-on experience with Arduino and Node MCU ESP8266 Microcontroller with Arduino IDE .👨‍💻
+- Hands-on experience with Arduino and Node MCU ESP8266 Microcontroller with Arduino IDE .👨‍💻

 <!---
 Param-Sahu/Param-Sahu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.